RedHatGov/serverless-workshop-dashboard/workshop/content/lab2.3_ml_bug.md

 # Oops, there's a major bug!

-In this lab, you will debug the NLP Prediction Service using [CodeReady Workspaces][1], an in-browser IDE running on OpenShift.
-We have defined a workspace for you using a [devfile][2], which CodeReady Workspaces uses to create your workspace.
+In this lab, you will debug the NLP Prediction Service using [Dev Spaces][1], an in-browser IDE running on OpenShift.
+We have defined a workspace for you using a [devfile][2], which Dev Spaces uses to create your workspace.
 After debugging, you will release a new version of the code using OpenShift Serverless.

 ## Debug

-Get the endpoint to CodeReady and our devfile:
+Get the endpoint to Dev Spaces and our devfile:

 ```execute
 echo $'\n'https://$(oc get route devspaces -n openshift-devspaces --template='{{.spec.host}}')#https://github.com/RedHatGov/serverless-workshop-code/tree/workshop$'\n'